function-x-design/smd-to-th/README.md

 ## Repository Contents
 - `sot23-6`: Contains images of PCB and production files for various manufacturers
+- `soic-8`: Contains images of PCB and production files for various manufacturers

 ## Breakout Board
 - SOT23-6
+- SOIC-8
 - MORE TO COME....

-Feel free to customize this README with additional details, instructions, or images specific to your project.
 Happy prototyping! 🛠️